syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 ## ItemSelected event

-This event will be triggered whenever you tap the selected shapes (rectangle, circle, and arrow), text or custom view.
-You can get the settings of each selected shapes, text or custom view using the ItemSelected argument.
+This event will be triggered whenever you tap the selected shapes (rectangle, circle, and arrow), text, or custom view.
+You can get the settings of each selected shape, text, or custom view using the `ItemSelected` argument.
 You can also change the settings that will affect the selected shapes.

 {% highlight C# %}

+        using Syncfusion.UI.Xaml.ImageEditor;
+        using Windows.UI;
+        using Windows.UI.Xaml.Media;

         public MainPage()
             {